brevzin/cpp_proposals/0848_special_members/conditionally-trivial.md

 > A <ins>prospective</ins> destructor can be declared `virtual` (10.6.2) or pure `virtual` (10.6.3); if <ins>the destructor of a class is `virtual` and</ins> any objects of that class or any derived class are created in the program, the destructor shall be defined.
 If a class has a base class with a virtual destructor, its destructor (whether user- or implicitly-declared) is virtual.

-Add a note to 10.3.6 [class.dtor], paragraph 12:

-> A program is ill-formed if a destructor that is potentially invoked is deleted or not accessible from the context of the invocation. <ins>[ *Note*: this can occur if a class has multiple prospective destructors and there is no most constrained destructor candidate, so there is no destructor *-end note* ]</ins>

 Change 10.3.6 [class.dtor], paragraph 13:

 > At the point of definition of a virtual <ins>prospective</ins> destructor (including an implicit definition (10.3.6)), the non-array deallocation function is determined as if for the expression `delete this` appearing in a non-virtual destructor of the destructor’s class (see 7.6.2.5).
 If the lookup fails or if the deallocation function has a deleted